lanl-preteam/yaml_config/doc/intro.rst

     # Choices: chocolate, vanilla
     cake:

-You can also give the config data to YamlConfig.dump(), which will produce a filled out configuration.
+You can also give the config data to YamlConfigLoader.dump(), which will produce a filled out configuration.

 Restrictions and Limitations
 -----------------------------
-YamlConfig does not preserve formatting end to end.
+Yaml Config does not preserve formatting end to end.
 While it will read any valid YAML file (and validate any that conform to a config specification), it will not preserve the formatting if it subsequently re-dumps the same data.

-Additionally, there are a few format restrictions that YamlConfig imposes:
+Additionally, there are a few format restrictions that Yaml Config imposes:

- * Because YamlConfig allows loaded data keys to be accessed through attributes (ie `data.key1`), only keys that are valid python identifiers are allowed.
+ * Because Yaml Config allows loaded data keys to be accessed through attributes (ie `data.key1`), only keys that are valid python identifiers are allowed.
 The regex is `r'[a-z][a-z0-9_]'`.
  * Keys read from files are treated as case insensitive, and are always referred to in lowercase.
  * For Lists and Category elements, the types of each entry must be the same.

  * Validation/format enforcement occurs on data load.
 You can separately validate before dumping using your config objects `.validate(data)` method.